ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.7.16 adds additional convenience functions for quickly creating stand-alone cubic Bézier path page objects and adding them to a mutable collection of page objects.

 Version 0.7.15 adds additional functions for working with page annotations, including retrieval of annotation names, author names, comments, creation and modification timestamps, and text and character ranges linked to annotations.